 - Marine heatwaves have approximately doubled in frequency, becoming more intense and longer, since 1982 (Holbrook et al., 2019).
-This has caused mass mortality events of marine organisms across Europe's seas (IPCC, 2021a; Garrabou et al., 2022).
-The Mass Mortality Events database collected 676 such events within the Mediterranean Sea from 1979 to 2017, encompassing 93 species from nine major taxonomic groups (Garrabou et al., 2019). - Around Europe, sea level has risen by an average of 2-4 mm/year over the past 30 years (EEA, 2024a). - Seagrasses show a loss of one-third of their covered area from 1869 to 2016 (de Los Santos et al., 2019).
+This has caused mass mortality events of marine organisms across all of Europe's seas (IPCC, 2021b; Garrabou et al., 2022).
+The Mass Mortality Events database collected 676 such events within the Mediterranean Sea from 1979 to 2017, encompassing 93 species from nine major taxonomic groups (Garrabou et al., 2019); - Around Europe, sea level has risen by an average of 2-4 mm/year over the past 30 years (EEA, 2024a); - Seagrasses show a loss of one third of their covered area from 1869 to 2016 (de Los Santos et al., 2019).
 Posidonia oceanica, an endemic plant of the Mediterranean Sea included among the priority habitats of the Habitats Directive (92/43/CEE), provides a wide range of services.
 This includes fish nurseries, wave mitigation, carbon storage, oxygen production and improving ecosystem resilience.
-It has lost between 13% and 50% of its areal extent since 1960 (MedECC, 2020).
-Canopy-forming macroalgae are also experiencing a severe decline (Smale, 2020).
+It has lost between 13% and 50% of its areal extent since 1960 (MedECC, 2020a).
+Canopy-forming macroalgae are also experiencing a severe decline (Smale, 2020); - Rocky shore habitats are at high risk of decline due to the compound effects of warming, acidification and hypoxia, which affect marine bioconstructions significantly; - Paramuricea clavata decreased by up to 47% in five years in the Adriatic Sea (2014-2019), while up to 96% of the living corals showed signs of stress (Chimienti et al., 2021); - Fish populations are experiencing changes in stock abundances, poleward shifts and changes in seasonal timing peaks due to sea warming; - An ongoing tropicalisation and a meridionalisation of the Mediterranean marine fauna have also been registered due to sea warming (Boero et al., 2008); - Sea level rise is leading to saltwater intrusion in estuaries, altering estuarine tidal range and circulation patterns as well as sediment transport regimes (Kimball et al., 2020).
+Consequent salinisation of freshwaters and coastal aquifers largely impacts drinking water production and agriculture; - Sandy beaches and dunes are strongly affected by erosion, with 27-40% of Europe's sandy coast currently eroding (IPCC, 2022b);

-- Rocky shore habitats are at high risk of decline due to the compound effects of warming, acidification and hypoxia, which affect marine bioconstructions significantly. - Paramuricea clavata decreased by up to 47% in five years in the Adriatic Sea (2014-2019), while up to 96% of the living corals showed signs of stress (Chimienti et al., 2021); - Fish populations are experiencing changes in stock abundances, poleward shifts and changes in seasonal timing peaks due to sea warming. - An ongoing tropicalisation and a meridionalisation of the Mediterranean marine fauna have also been registered due to sea warming (Boero et al., 2008). - Sea-level rise is leading to salt-water intrusion in estuaries, altering estuarine tidal range and circulation patterns as well as sediment transport regimes (Kimball et al., 2020).
-Consequent salinisation of freshwaters and coastal aquifers largely impacts drinking water production and agriculture. - Sandy beaches and dunes are strongly affected by erosion, with 27-40% of Europe's sandy coast currently eroding (IPCC, 2022a). - Deoxygenation impacts, including changes in food webs and fish populations, have been observed in semi-enclosed seas, above all in the Baltic and Black Seas.
-Harmful algal blooms have increased since 1980 in coastal areas in response to eutrophication with the co-occurrence of climate change, with negative impacts on food, tourism, the economy and human health (EEA, 2024b; IPCC, 2022a). - Multiple pressures arise from maritime traffic, fishing activities, pollution, the spread of invasive species and the emerging sectors of offshore renewable energy and blue biotechnology (EEA, 2019e; EC, 2019d).
+- Deoxygenation impacts, including changes in food webs and fish populations, have been observed in semi-enclosed seas, above all in the Baltic and Black Seas.
+Harmful algal blooms have increased since 1980 in coastal areas in response to eutrophication with the co-occurrence of climate change, with negative impacts on food, tourism, the economy and human health (EEA, 2024b; IPCC, 2022b); - Multiple pressures arise from maritime traffic, fishing activities, pollution, the spread of invasive species and the emerging sectors of offshore renewable energy and blue biotechnology (EEA, 2019h; European Commission, Directorate General for Maritime Affairs and Fisheries and European Commission, Joint Research Centre, 2019).